zmkfirmware/zmk/docs/docs/troubleshooting.md

    :::warning Registry Edits Can Brick Your Computer

-   While this procedure has been tested and verified, any time edits are made to the registry, irreprable damage to your system is possible.
+   While this procedure has been tested and verified, any time edits are made to the registry, irreparable damage to your system is possible.
 Proceed with caution.

    :::